byte4RR4Y/rock-3a-kali/README.md

 # Kali Linux for the Radxa Rock 3A(untested)

 First boot requires a wired internet connection, for installing the XFCE desktop environment.
+!!!You must resize the root filesystem partition manually!!!

 ----------------
      kernel:____6.1.0